giantjs/giant-developer-guide/src/entities.md

                 "entity changed:",
                  entity.sender.toString(),
                  event.beforeNode,
-                 eventafterNode);
+                 event.afterNode);
         });
 ```

 The event's `sender` for entity events holds the associated entity key.
+Event instance properties `beforeNode` and `afterNode` are specific to entity change events, implemented by the `EntityChangeEvent` class.

 With the above event subscription in place, here's what we'd get for updating a single field: